drogatkin/webfolder/README.md

 ## Overview
 As a software professional I always need to manage more than one computer and it is a very common running different OSes and platforms on different hardware.
-I am not a big fan of command line tools however I am not big fan of GUI either.
+I am not a big fan of command line tools however I am not a big fan of GUI either.

 >My favorite tool is the FAR file manager which generally works well even across network, but you still need to manage to install some ftp server to make access more unified.